paul-cb/Artificial-Intelligence-Course/README.md

 **A2 - CSP & Propagation**

 Implemented two constraint propagation methods: Forward checking propagation and GAC propagation.
-Represented a sudoku board in two different models both as CSP problems and used propagation methods to solve any given sudoku board.
+Represented a sudoku board in two different models both as CSP problems and used propagation methods to solve a given sudoku board.

 **A3 - Bayes Net**